 George Tyndall, former USC gynecologist facing sex crime charges, was found dead in his home at 76

-Longtime former USC gynecologist Dr. George Tyndall, who had been accused by more than 400 female patients of molestation over a period of several decades was found dead at his Los Angeles home Wednesday according to attorney Leonard Levine
+Longtime former USC gynecologist Dr. George Tyndall, whom more than 400 female patients had accused of molestation over a period of several decades was found dead at his Los Angeles home Wednesday according to attorney Leonard Levine.

 A close friend went to his home after being unable to reach him, and found Tyndall unresponsive.